rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/kmod_image.md

 ### Using Driver Toolkit (DTK)

-[Driver Toolkit](https://docs.openshift.com/container-platform/4.12/hardware_enablement/psap-driver-toolkit.html) is a convenient base image that contains most tools and libraries required to build ModuleLoader images for the OpenShift version that is currently running in the cluster.
+[Driver Toolkit](https://docs.openshift.com/container-platform/4.12/hardware_enablement/psap-driver-toolkit.html) is a convenient base image that contains most tools and libraries required to build kmod images for the OpenShift version that is currently running in the cluster.
 It is recommended to use DTK as the first stage of a multi-stage `Dockerfile` to build the kernel modules, and to copy the `.ko` files into a smaller end-user image such as [`ubi-minimal`](https://catalog.redhat.com/software/containers/ubi9/ubi-minimal).